How can we mentally prepare ourselves for what the future has in store post Covid?

 I think we should all give ourselves a massive pat on the back for the amount we have had to mentally endure this year.
 It is not easy adapting to such drastic changes over night while also having to deal with the fear and anxiety surrounding the Covid-19 worldwide outbreak.
-Now as the ease of the lockdown begins, we may all be starting to reflect on the personal changes that arose for us and once again we mentally prepare ourselves for the new changes that we will have to face; what with the ‘new normal’ adjustments coming out on the other side of lockdown look and feel like for you?
+Now as the ease of the lockdown begins, we may all be starting to reflect on the personal changes that arose for us and once again we mentally prepare ourselves for the new changes that we will have to face; What will the new normal adjustments coming out on the other side of lockdown look and feel like for you?

 Keeping stress to an absolute minimum: